 The Corporation's customer rates are based on estimates and forecasts.
-In order to manage volatility in rates arising from variances from forecast associated with these costs, a number of regulatory deferral accounts are in place.
+In order to manage the volatility in rates arising from variances from forecast associated with these costs, a number of regulatory deferral accounts are in place.

-Variances from regulated forecasts used to set rates for electricity revenue and power purchase costs are flowed back to customers in future rates through approved regulatory deferral mechanisms and therefore these variances do not have an impact on net earnings for the quarters ended September 30, 2024 and 2023.
+Variances from regulated forecasts used to set rates for electricity revenue and power purchase costs are flowed back to customers in future rates through approved regulatory deferral mechanisms and therefore these variances do not have an impact on net earnings for the quarters ended March 31, 2025 and 2024.

-As part of the MRP for the years 2020 to 2024, the BCUC has approved certain regulatory deferral mechanisms, including those that capture revenue shortfalls and incremental costs incurred beyond the control of the Corporation.
+Under the MRP for 2020-2024 and the Rate Framework for 2025-2027, the BCUC has approved certain regulatory deferral mechanisms, including those that capture revenue shortfalls and incremental costs incurred beyond the control of the Corporation.
 These deferral mechanisms capture variances from regulated forecasts and flow them through customer rates in subsequent years.
 Variances from the allowed ROE, including most components of operating and maintenance costs, as well as variances in the utility's regulated rate base amounts, are shared.
-The Rate Framework for the years 2025 to 2027 also proposes a continuation of the main deferral mechanisms currently in place under the existing MRP.